Tim Rice-Oxley: Keane

 Rice-Oxley provides live and studio backing vocals for Keane, except for the studio songs "Sunshine", "This Is the Last Time" (demo version) and "Your Love" where he sings the lead vocals, as well as some Under the Iron Sea DVD and Perfect Symmetry demos.

 Compositions

 In 2006, Rice-Oxley co-wrote the songs "Early Winter", and "The Girl Inside" (unreleased) on Gwen Stefani's second solo album, The Sweet Escape.
 "Early Winter" has been performed by Keane live.
 The song "Perfect Symmetry" from the album of the same name is considered by Chaplin to be one of the best Rice-Oxley has written.
 In 2009, he co-wrote the song "Everything Is Beautiful" for Kylie Minogue's eleventh studio album, Aphrodite.

 Rice-Oxley composed all the songs for the side-project Mt.
 Desolation with Jesse Quin in 2010.
-That same year Rice-Oxley provided the main vocal in Keane for the first time on the song "Your Love", which appeared on the experimental EP Night Train.
 He sang the song live.
 In 2013, he co-wrote the song "Jump" with Gary Barlow for the latter's solo album, Since I Saw You Last.

 In 2016, he co-wrote the song "Magnificent Time" by Travis.

 In 2018, he co-wrote the song "Lost My Mind" by Lily Allen.